mailbundle/mailbundle/README.md

 * `alot`
 mutt can be enhanced with several cool patchsets; we especially recommend `mutt-kz`, which is a fork that integrates with notmuch.

+At the moment, `bash` is used for scripts, but `screenrc` uses `zsh`; choice will be given when I have time to implement it.

 vim: set ts=2 sw=2 tw=79 et: